zibdie/Telegram-PronunciationBot/readme.md

 * Python 3
 * [ffmpeg](https://www.ffmpeg.org/download.html) (for version of audio files to compatible formats)
-* Varius Python Dependancies (can be easily installed from the requirements.txt)
+* Various Python Dependancies (can be easily installed from the requirements.txt)

 ## Configuration